The hottest buzzword in the modern-day work world also starts with a W: Wellness.

 Luckily there’s an easy method that organizations (and employees) can employ to help minimize stress, enhance community and connection, and promote healthy habits.

-While things like exercise incentives, nap rooms, and healthy meals are all fantastic efforts by employers to improve the lives of their employees, arguably nothing is as effective as meditation — and with a generally smaller investment of money and time.
+While things like exercise incentives, work from home options, nap rooms, and healthy meals are all fantastic efforts by employers to improve the lives of their employees, arguably nothing is as effective as a system that helps to overcome stress and unlocks your creativity — and with a generally smaller investment of money and time.

-Just minutes a day can affect all aspects of a workplace, from the boss’ behavior to the ability of employees to focus to how often people come down with colds.
+Just minutes a day can affect all aspects of a workplace, from the boss’ behavior to the ability of employees to feel motivated to how often people come down with ‘colds’.

-For business owners and managers, encouraging mediation among employees (and higher-ups, too) is one of the best bets for improving company culture and work performance.
+For business owners and managers, offering this program to employees and executives is one of the best bets for improving company culture and work performance.

-As a perk, companies can offer a meditation subscription to all team members — and incorporate incentives to encourage everyone to make it a daily ritual.
+As a perk, companies are offering NEXTJourney and their companion app, SOS Method, to all team members — and incorporate incentives to encourage everyone to make it a daily ritual.
 As leaders, it’s crucial to model healthy habits for employees.

 Get creative!
-There are countless ways to use meditation to motivate, encourage, and incentivize employees at all levels of responsibility.
+There are countless ways to motivate, encourage, and incentivize yourself and your employees at all levels of responsibility.

-For those who don’t have access to employer-sponsored wellness meditation programs — have no fear.
-It’s still totally doable to incorporate meditationinto a daily work routine and reap all the benefits.
+For those who don’t have access to employer-sponsored wellness programs — have no fear.
+It’s still totally doable to incorporate NEXTJourney into a daily work routine and reap all the benefits.

-It’s easy to jump into a quick meditation during a break while taking a walk, or any five-minute window of opportunity.
-Choose one that meets the current work-related need — stress release, powering up (energizing), focusing, etc., and fire up the SOS Method app.
+It’s easy to jump into a quick dynamic Meditation during a break while taking a walk, or any five-minute window of opportunity.
+Choose one that meets the current work-related need – stress release, powering up (energizing), focusing, etc., and fire up the SOSmethod app.
 And doing an 11 or 22 minute at night to aid your sleep is also a great way to end your day.

-The key component to seeing a positive change in daily work life is doing the meditations as often as you can.
-It gets easier to commit to it when you enjoy how they make you feel!
+The key component to seeing a positive change in daily work life is doing the program consistently.
+It’s so much easier to commit to it when you enjoy how they make you feel!